-What flow rates are to be expected with EK-KIT SLIM?
+${f Q}$ What flow rates are to be expected with EK-KIT Classic?

-A: This kit typically operates at about 180L/h.

-Installing a typical GPU water block typically drop flow rates from 180L/h to about 160L/h.
-Adding two water blocks would result in flow rates of about 145L/h in the same scenario.
+A: This kit typically operates at about 440L/h.
+Installing a typical GPU water block usually drops flow rates from 440L/h to about 360L/h.
+Adding two water blocks would result in flow rates of about 300L/h in the same scenario.

-For best performance it is recommended to run the pump at 100% duty cycle in order to maintain highest flow rates (and thus thermal performance) when running more than one additional water block.
+For best performance, it is recommended to run the pump at 100% duty cycle in order to maintain highest flow rates (and thus thermal performance) when running more than one additional water block.

-Can the Push-Pull Fan configuration be used with EK-KIT S?
+Can the Push-Pull Fan configuration be used with EK-KIT Classic?

-A: Yes, this kit can take accommodate additional fans on the bottom side and thus work in push-pull regime.
+A: Yes, this kit can accommodate additional fans on the bottom side and thus work in the push-pull regime.
 However, the required mounting screws are not enclosed and must be purchased separately.
 In order to prevent damage to the unit please use the UNC 6-32 30mm screws with standard 120x120x25mm fans!